 In March 2006, human skeletal remains were found by a survey crew, near a wood pile in the Cuivre River State Park in Troy, Missouri.
-According to NamUs, recovered with the skeletal remains was a red "Eveready" small flashlight, small silver folding knife, cylinder style teal "Igloo" cooler with a white lid and maroon handle, a teal thermos with a black lid.
+Logged into NamUs as UP5027, the remains were recovered with a red "Eveready" small flashlight, small silver folding knife, cylinder style teal "Igloo" cooler with a white lid and maroon handle, a teal thermos with a black lid.

 It was also reported in NamUs that the remains belong to a Caucasian male, likely 54-56 years of age at the time of his death.
 He was estimated to be 5'8" tall with an estimated weight of 260lb.
 Further analysis suggested that the man was right-handed, with a heavy, muscular build based on bone structure.
 A forensic facial reconstruction was commissioned but he was not recognized.
 With few leads to pursue, the case went cold and the man remained unidentified.